 It’s important to address the elephant in the room (read: this blog).

-All assessment tools listed above have tremendous capabilities and ability to fulfil requirements for various companies, but not all of them are efficient.
+All assessment tools listed above have tremendous capabilities and ability to fulfill requirements for various companies, but not all of them are efficient.
 Why?

-Most of them only offer technical assessments, are limited in their proctoring capabilities, and some have limitation with customised tests.
+Most of them only offer technical assessments, are limited in their proctoring capabilities, and have limitations with customization.

 But, as recruiters, you need to optimize for time.
 This is where you would need to prioritize selecting a screening tool that offers you more than just tech assessments.
 This way, you will not run to another tool when your company needs to hire for non-tech roles.

 This is one of the reasons why Equip was built.
-To help recruiters, founders, and leaders save the most time and conduct their hiring through one unified platform.
+To help recruiters, founders, and leaders save time and conduct their candidate screening with its automated skill assessments.

-If that sounds like something that might fulfil your hiring goals, watch how you can create an Equip assessment in 90 seconds.
+If that sounds like something that might meet your hiring goals, watch how you can create an Equip assessment in 90 seconds.